Alex Obert

-Alexander "Alex" Obert (born 18 December 1991) is an American water polo player.
+Alexander "Alex" Obert (/ˈoʊbərt/ OH-bərt; born December 18, 1991) was born in Loomis, CA and is an American water polo player.
 He was a part of Team USA at the 2016 Summer Olympics, where the team finished in tenth place.
 Obert plays Center and is also currently listed as the captain of Team USA.

 Early life

-Alexander Obert was born in Placentia, California, on 18 December 1991.
+Alexander Obert was born in Placentia, California, on December 18, 1991.
 He is the son of David and Kristin Obert.
 Alex Obert grew up in Loomis, California and attended Del Oro High School, where he excelled in water polo, basketball, and swimming.
 In water polo, he joined the varsity team as a sophomore and was a prep All-American as well as All-CIF First Team in the fall of 2009.
 He was also an All-American swimmer in both the 200 and 400 yard freestyle relay.

 College career

 Obert attended Sierra College in Rocklin, California for one year and grey-shirted.
 Obert attended university at University of the Pacific, where he was a three-time All-American and the third Pacific Tiger to be named a finalist for the Peter J. Cutino Award.
 Obert finished his Pacific career tied for ninth on the all-time scoring list with 157 goals.
 He graduated from Pacific in 2016 with a degree in engineering.
 He was teammates with Balázs Erdélyi and Ben Stevenson.